MasterprojectRK/HiCPrediction/README.md

     Path where internally used matrices will be stored.
 Note that these matrices can be several 100's of MB in size depending on the resolution of the HiC-matrix.
-Must be used if matrixfile is specified
+Must be used if matrixFile is specified

  * --help

-    Show this message and exit.
+   show help and exit

 * Positional arguments: